-The City of Salinas accepts responsibility for expanding the opportunities for its residents and its visitors to experience public art resulting from the creative expression of its artists in public places throughout the City.
+The City of Salinas accepts responsibility for expanding the opportunities for its residents and its visitors to experience public art resulting from the creative expression of its artists in public places throughout the City, whether through the installation of visual art or the performance of art.
 A policy is hereby established to direct the inclusion of works of art in public spaces throughout the City.
 To fulfill that responsibility, the City Council hereby makes the following findings and hereby adopts this Article of the Municipal Code for the following purposes:

-- (a) To enhance the appearance of public places by incorporating visual art of varying types in or about such places in order to support the increased use of public spaces that will result from development projects. - (b) To encourage and to support the placement of visual art, whether through temporary or permanent installations, and to engage artists to create works which contribute culturally and to the appearance of the City. - (c) To make Salinas a regional destination for public art through strategic placement of public art to maximize public access. - (d) To enhance the vitality of the City, with a focus on main commercial areas (Downtown, Alisal, North Main Street), and support economic development. - (e) To provide an opportunity for residents and visitors to experience the cultural, educational, and social benefits provided by quality visual art installations and to provide opportunities for local artists to display work in a public setting.
+(a) To enhance the appearance of public places by incorporating visual art of varying types in or about such places in order to support the increased use of public spaces that will result from development projects.

+(b) To encourage and to support the placement of visual art, whether through temporary or permanent installations, and to engage artists to create works which contribute culturally and to the appearance of the City.

+(c) To encourage and to support the performing arts and to engage artists to create works of performing art which contribute culturally to the City.

+(d) To make Salinas a regional destination for public art through strategic placement of public art to maximize public access.

+(e) To enhance the vitality of the City, with a focus on main commercial areas (Downtown, Alisal, North Main Street), and support economic development.

+(f) To provide an opportunity for residents and visitors to experience the cultural, educational, and social benefits provided by quality visual art installations and to provide opportunities for local artists to display work in a public setting.